 Even thought shader developers are in high demand, online learning-resources are surprisingly limited.
-While developing a game for MonoGame I came across some “eye-candy” ideas which do require shaders.
+While developing games I always come across some “eye-candy” ideas which do require shaders.
 However, since shader programming was one of the parts I successfully dodged till today, it is indispensable for a modern look and feel game experience and sooner or later I have to face the fact, that I do have to accustom myself and get into shader development.

 And here we are; welcome to my self learning blog diary.
 Warning: Due to literally zero shader development experience, this “tutorial” series starts from scratch and has the aim to document my learning process/curve over time.
 In other words: I have no clue what I am doing and I am just writing down what I find online in a compact, readable way, trying to explain all the shader logic to myself.